Wistia video embeds

 2. In the KnowledgeOwl editor, get your cursor to the place you'd like to add the video.

-4. Paste your embed code by using Ctrl + V or right-clicking and selecting Paste.
+4. Paste your embed code by using Ctrl + V or right-click and select Paste.
+Your Code View will look something like this:

 5. Save your changes.

 Off the shelf, once you add a Standard Wistia embed code, the editor actually won't show anything.
 Why?
 Because the thumbnail and video player depend on the Wistia scripts running, and our editor won't allow those scripts to run.
-If you click where you pasted in the code, you'll see "Div" is displayed in the upper left.
+If you click where you pasted in the code, the editor's Paragraph Format control displays "Div".

 1. Save this video camera icon to your computer: video-solid.png

-3. Click + Add Files and upload the icon there.
+3. Select + Add Files and upload the icon there.

 4. Once it's uploaded, select the file and copy the URL for it.
-See Find a file's URL for more details.
+Refer to the instructions to Find a file's URL if you're not familiar with how to copy the URL.

 7. Copy this code and paste it into that pane: